doda25-team16/operation/ACTIVITY.md

   I have worked on A2 step 14: setup and connect kubectl to control the configured workloads.
 I am still working on A2 step 15 and 16, which will be done in the next week.

 - Ignas: https://github.com/doda25-team16/model-service/pull/11/files
   This week I had less contribution in pure code, as it depended on previous steps.
 I have made a start for steps 20 and up, and helped with other features.
-Next week I will finish these when preceding        steps are working.
+When the previous steps are running, I will finish the remaining TODOs in the code, as now it cant be properly tested.